jxz12/EcoBuilder/README.md

-dad,
+dad
 claim moneys

+MAKE LAYOUT DETERMINISTIC
+DO UI HEALTH BARS
+don't outline species unless they're non editable too

 # Menu
 make icons for reversing drag direction

 # Learning world
-give congratulation and unfocus on 1 star give extra confetti for new high score world average if connected on completion
+give extra confetti for new high score world average and rank if connected on completion at least one level about keystone species

 (level 1 is nodes+links+undo, level 2 is dynamics+score, level 3 is constraints+focus)
 (level 4+5 is exclusion, level 6+7 is apparent, level 8+9 is variants (combinations))